We’re working even harder to live our values in everything we do.

-The start of 2021 has seen us talking a lot about values with clients and colleagues.
-Many have come out of 2020 with a renewed focus on building more meaning into their business and work, and more often than not that involves identity work.
+Many of our clients have come out of these uncertain times with a renewed focus on building more meaning into their business and work, and more often than not that involves identity work.

 In our strategy work with many CEOs and leaders, examining core purpose and values is a key first step, and one of the most important identity initiatives you can lead and model for your company.